 For the 8 people who missed the public relations blitz, Watson, brainchild of IBM, is an artificial intelligence supercomputer that can directly and precisely answer natural language questions over an open and broad range of knowledge.
 It is programmed to have more information resident within it than any army of people could have and it has the means of accessing, culling through and integrating that information faster than the speed of light, or at least faster than the average Jeopardy champion’s reflexes.
 According to IBM, the secret sauce of Watson is its ability to perform deep analysis of large volumes of content to deliver answers characterized by high accuracy, confidence and speed.

 Watson was named after Thomas Watson, original founder of IBM.
-However, it could just as easily have been named after Dr. John Watson, physician sidekick of Sherlock Holmes, given IBM’s plans to transition Watson from Jeopardy champion to healthcare revolutionary.
+However, it could just as easily have been named after Dr. James Watson, physician sidekick of Sherlock Holmes, given IBM’s plans to transition Watson from Jeopardy champion to healthcare revolutionary.
 Of course, in the Sherlock Holmes-Dr. Watson partnership, Watson was the intuitive one who could read and relate to people, whereas Holmes was the emotionless analytical half of the team, capable of sifting through massive amounts of information to find the hidden nugget of actionable data.

 And it is this anomaly that really stuck in my mind as I thought about the whole Watson thing as wave upon wave of articles appeared after the Jeopardy slaughter.
 Most of these articles, when not reminding the world that even Ken Jennings is fallible, discussed how Watson could revolutionize medicine by improving diagnosis and treatment and potentially replacing imperfect human decision-making with technology.
 One article said,